DHKiem/SpinMaX/index.md

 ![Julia1.8](https://img.shields.io/badge/Julia-1.8-blue.svg?longCache=true)
 ![Julia1.9](https://img.shields.io/badge/Julia-1.9-blue.svg?longCache=true)

-# SpinMaX.jl
+# SpinMax.jl
-`SpinMax.jl` is a software for calculating magnon dispersions, spectra, and topology based on linear spin wave theory.
+`SpinMax.jl` is a software for calculating magnon dispersions, spectra, and topology based on linear spin wave theory using Holstein-Primakoff transformation.
 Its quasi-particle excitations are described in a bosonic basis.

 This magnonic excitation is calculated with 'spin lattice information' and 'magnetic exchange interactions'.
 Of course, the magnetic exchange interaction can be manually identified by users.